Abla-Beatrice/Visualizing-Data-with-Leaflet/README.md

 ![5-Advanced](Images/5-Advanced.png)

-I plot a second data set on my map to illustrate the relationship between tectonic plates and seismic activity.
-I pull in a second data set and visualize it along side your original set of data.
+Ploting a second data set on my map to illustrate the relationship between tectonic plates and seismic activity.
+Pulling in a second data set and visualize it along side your original set of data.
 Data on tectonic plates can be found at <https://github.com/fraxen/tectonicplates>.

 * Ploting a second data set on my map.